srImathE satakOpAya nama:

 avaravar – those dhEvathAs according to their desire

-iRaiyavar ena – assumed as the master who will fulfill their desires
+iRaiyavar ena – assumed as the master who will fulfil their desires

 adi adaivargaL – approach, take shelter